michaelmov/michaelmovsesov.com/content/articles/css-position-sticky-not-working-here-s-a-fix.markdown

 published: true

 ---
-Anytime you are having an issue with CSS `position:sticky`, the issue is usually  one of the following:
+Anytime you are having an issue with CSS `position:sticky`, the solution is usually  one of the following:

 ### `position: sticky`  Is Not Compatible with Your Browser